ElliottjPierce/noiz/book/src/more-info/custom-types.md

 This page covers some ideas for how to do that.

 - Custom modifiers:
-If you want to change or morph the output(s) of a noise function in a custom way, you'll want to make a `NoiseFunction`.
+If you want to change or morph the output of a noise function(s) in a custom way, you'll want to make a `NoiseFunction`.
-If you modifier is math based, you can ignore the supplied `NoiseRng`.
+If your modifier is math based, you can ignore the supplied `NoiseRng`.
 If you are passing it to other noise functions, consider calling `NoiseRng::re_seed`, which will prevent repetition between the noise functions.

 - Custom noise algorithms: